-Talking to your GP about your mental health
+- Common concerns about talking to your GP about your mental health

 Many of us find it hard to find the words to talk about how we’re feeling.
-But you don’t have to put off making an appointment until you’re at crisis point.
+But you don’t have to put off making an appointment until you’re at a crisis point.
 Being prepared can make your appointment feel a little easier.
 The sooner you go, the sooner you can start to feel better.